bsosnader/sosnader.tk.source/_posts/2017-04-13-visualizing-penn-states-gym-attendance.markdown

 ![white building ]({{ baseurl }}/img/posts/gym.jpg)

 If you're a Penn State student who likes to exercise, you know that the three on-campus gyms can get *really* crowded.
 It sometimes seems like you have to get there immediately at opening time if you want to get a peaceful, uninterrupted workout in.
 It's to be expected--although three gyms is a lot, 46,000 students is even more.
 The University recognizes that this can be a problem, and takes a count of students entering and exiting each gym, uploading it to a [really neat webapp](https://studentaffairs.psu.edu/CurrentFitnessAttendance/) where you can see how crowded each gym is.
 But that doesn't really help you plan--you can only see what's happening in the moment.
 Sure, eventually if you check it enough you get used to knowing when the crowds come and go, but it'd be a lot more useful (and interesting) to see attendance charted over time.
-So when my friend Ally suggested the idea to me, I decided to do just that.
+So I decided to do just that.
 <!--more-->

 # Breaking it down